 Ambassadors are runners, cyclists, CrossFitters, triathletes, and anyone else willing to use athletics as a way to join in our mission.
 Below is everything you need to know in order to become a Team NeighborLink Ambassador.

 Our Ambassadors are completely bought into the mission of NeighborLink and are either motivated by their faith to "love their neighbor," or their belief that being a good neighbor to those facing life's circumstances is the best way to live.
 Our Ambassadors love to compete, build community, and find ways to serve others before, during, or after the events we participate in.

-Each Ambassador that makes a commitment to raise a minimum of $1,000 throughout 2017 will receive a gear package that they'll need to train, compete, and represent us throughout the year as well as the expanded benefits we receive from sponsors along the way.
-Gear selection will be determined at the point of commitment based on the sports you participate in.
+Each Ambassador that makes a commitment to raise a minimum of $1,000 throughout 2018 will receive an athlete "budget" that the can use to purchase gear or cover event expenses needed to train, compete, and represent us throughout the year as well as the expanded benefits we receive from sponsors along the way.

 2016 & Previous Ambassador Fundraising Campaigns